 Welcome to Annisquam Arts!
-We're gearing up for our 24th season of art-making in the heart of Cape Ann.
-From bookmaking to woodworking, we're offering seven inspiring workshops this summer––sign up for one week or all seven!
+We're gearing up for our 26th season of art-making in the heart of Cape Ann.
+From textiles to woodworking, we're offering seven inspiring workshops this summer––sign up for one week or all seven!
 Young artists ages 6–14 are welcome.

 Developed by artist and educator Dawn Southworth, Annisquam Arts has been a summer haven for creativity and fun for over 20 years!
 All workshops are taught in Dawn's professional home studio on Goose Cove, with access to Gloucester’s many cultural offerings and Cape Ann’s most scenic spots.
 Excursions, beach days, and group activities give students plenty of time to socialize and be outdoors.
 Projects are designed to encourage imagination and to support individual creative expression––students have a blast learning a range of artistic techniques with the highest quality materials.
 Small class sizes and individual instruction serve and nurture all levels of ability.
 At the end of each week, students go home with an impressive portfolio and a memory bank full of fun experiences to share with their families!

 Due to limited class sizes, early registration is encouraged!
 Sign up online at www.annisquamarts.com or contact Dawn to request a mail-in brochure at firstname.lastname@example.org | 978-290-2107.
 A nonrefundable deposit of $75 due upon registration.

 9:00 AM Drop off at Annisquam Arts, students gather together to learn about the day's artist/thematic and associated project

 9:00 AM Set up in small groups and work on their projects

 10:45 AM Continue working on project, or transition to another project or activity

 12:00 PM Lunch-time in or outdoors with supervised play

 12:30 PM Wrap up the day's work and hang their work to dry or archive in their developing portfolio